LukeZielinski/ecosystem-infra-rotation/README.md

 ./build.sh && dev_appserver.py .
 ```

-This will serve the tool at http://localhost:8080/
+This will serve the tool at http://localhost:8080/.

-When running locally, you also need a private key of a service account to access Monorail:
+Most checks work fine locally, but if you want to debug/change the Monorail
+queries you will need an API key.

-### API key
+### Monorail API key

 The Monorail queries require a `monorail-key.json` to be placed in a checkout of this repo.
 You can create a new JSON private key from the